SARL-PLUS/RL_bootcamp_tutorial/README.md

 # [The slides for the tutorial](https://sarl-plus.github.io/RL-Bootcamp-slides/)
 ## Short description of the content
+Part I:
    1. The script [environment_awake_steering.py](environment_awake_steering.py) contains the original AWAKE environement and the wrapper to reduce the Degrees of Freedom (DoF) from one to the maximum of ten, as the original environement.
    2. The script [Train_policy_gradients_off_the_shelf.py](Train_policy_gradients_off_the_shelf.py) contains the training procedures of two main stream algorithms: PPO and TRPO.
 The training is done with ten fixed validation episodes done at a defined numer of training steps.
 The plot shows the statistics of the valiations during the training.
    3. To visualize the progress helper functions are defined in [Visualize_policy_validation.py](helper_scripts/Visualize_policy_validation.py).
    4. To get the near optimal solution we use a control based approach, namely model predictive control (MPC).
 For this we need a model of the dynamics and the reward and use a sequential least squares quadratic programming (SLSQP), which is a constrained optimization.
 In order to get robust against errors we only use the first action from the planned action sequence.
 The optimization is in [MPC.py](helper_scripts/MPC_script.py) and the validation on the validation episodes is in [MPC_approach.py](MPC_approach.py)
-5. Finally we can compare our training results with MPC and teh response matrix approach: [Compare_different_approaches.py](Compare_different_approaches.py).
+   5. Finally, we can compare our training results with MPC and teh response matrix approach: [Compare_different_approaches.py](Compare_different_approaches.py).

+Part II:

+   1. Elements of model-based RL
+   2. Elements of MPC design and optimization
+   3. Gaussian processes in a nut-shell
+   4. Running GP-MPC on the AWAKE
+   5. Alternative advanced approaches

 ## Open questions for the programmes - these are the notes I took during our discussions:
-1. Reward shaping as a part of the turorial also as a contest?
+1. MDP shaping as a part of the tutorial also as a contest?

 2. One of the main goals is to understand every aspect of the MDP:
+   * We discuss the dynamics of the system, actions and states
-   * We discuss the initial distribution
+   * We discuss the initial distribution of the states and it's role
    * We discuss the reward function and its equivalence classes
-   * The episodic formulation within the MDP world
+   * The episodic formulation within the MDP world - modification of termination/truncation criteria
+   * Beyond MDP - POMDPs  by modifying the dynamics (non-stationary)
-3. Difference between noise and partially observability
+3. Difference between noise and partially observability - where to draw the line?

 ## Achievements:
 ### What should people learn?
 - Understanding the basics of Reinforcement Learning (RL).
 - Key components: agents, environments, states, actions, rewards, and policies.
-- Differences between RL and other machine learning paradigms.
+- Differences between RL and other machine learning paradigms and classical optimization.
 - Hands-on experience with simple RL algorithms like Q-learning and Deep Q-Networks (DQNs).
 - Practical applications and limitations of RL.